-Actuarial assumptions used in the June 30, 2018 valuation were based on the results of actuarial experience studies for the period July 1, 2008, through June 30, 2014, with an update of economic assumptions in the fall of 2014.
+Actuarial assumptions used in the June 30, 2019 valuation were based on the results of actuarial experience studies for the period July 1, 2008, through June 30, 2014, with an update of economic assumptions in the fall of 2014.

 The long-term expected rate of return on pension plan investments is 7.5 percent.
-During fiscal year 2016, the State Board of Investment (SBI) hired an outside consultant to perform a thorough asset and liability study.
+During fiscal year 2016, the State Board of Investment (SBI) hired an outside consultant to perform an asset and liability study.
 Based on the study, the SBI staff proposed an update to the asset allocation, which yields a lower nominal expected return.
-As a result of this study, and keeping in mind the national trends towards lower investment rate assumptions, the MSRS Board of Directors approved the use of a 7.5 percent long term expected rate of return assumption for the fiscal year 2018 actuarial valuations.
+As a result of this study, and keeping in mind the national trends towards lower investment rate assumptions, the MSRS Board of Directors approved the use of a 7.5 percent long term expected rate of return assumption for the fiscal year 2017 actuarial valuations.

 The SBI's long-term expected rate of return was determined using a building-block method.
 Best estimates of future real rates of return (expected returns, net of inflation) were developed for each asset class using both long-term historical returns and long-term capital market expectations from a number of investment management and consulting organizations.
 The asset class estimates and target allocations were then combined to produce a geometric, long-term expected real rate of return for the portfolio.
-Results are summarized in the following table:
+Inflation expectations were applied to derive the nominal rate of return for the portfolio as summarized in the following table:

 Asset Class Target Allocation SBI's Long-Term Expected Real Rate of Return (Geometric Mean)

+A3301 01033 Allocation

-Domestic Equity 36% 5.10%
+Domestic Equity 35.5% 5.10%

-International Equity 17% 5.30%
+International Equity 17.5% 5.30%

-Fixed Income 20% 0.75%
+Fixed Income 10.0% 0.75%

-Treasuries 0% 0.50%
+Treasuries 10.0% 0.50%

-Private Markets 25% 5.90%
+Private Markets 25.0% 5.90%

-Cash 2% 0.00%
+Cash 2.0% 0.00%